 2018 Hyundai ElantraShould you buy?
-Well, it depends..
+Find out below..

 The redesigned 2017 Hyundai Elantra made a huge splash last year with its upgraded technological and safety features.
 This small sedan might not be the most powerful, but it has a lot of surprisingly good elements to it.
 The 2018 Hyundai Elantra does pack a lot of great features and mechanics into one small package, and out of all the trims, the SEL offers everything a driver really needs.

 Since the Elantra was just overhauled in 2017, not much has changed on the 2018 Hyundai Elantra.
 The only major change is that the SE trim with the Popular Equipment package is now the SEL.